PragmaTech-GmbH/workshop-datev-coding-festival-2025/labs/lab-4/README.md

 - Master techniques for testing asynchronous code
 - Optimize Spring test execution with strategic context configuration

+## Claude Code

+Prompt: `in the project code for lab-4, help me develop an HTTP PUT request to update an existing book, outsource the actual work to the
+BookService`

 ## Hints

 - JUnit 5 provides a more flexible and powerful extension model than JUnit 4